Developer Release Notes

 The DFINITY Canister SDK provides everything you need to perform the following key tasks:

 Author canisters in Motoko and compile them to WebAssembly.

-Run Internet Computer client processes locally on your development computer.
+Run Internet Computer replica processes locally on your development computer.

 Deploy compiled programs as standalone canisters and interact with the canisters using a command-line interface.

 This 0.5.7 version of the DFINITY Canister Software Development Kit (SDK) is an interim update of the Alpha release recently shared with the development community and made available to the public for preliminary testing, demonstration, and exploration.
 As part of our commitment to continuous improvement and iterative development focused on addressing developer feedback, this version includes numerous fixes and enhancements.